 And why shouldn’t we be?

-From donuts and beer to healthcare and equality, we’ve got a lot of things right.
+From quality donuts and beer, to a collective identity built on inclusion and warmth, we’ve got a lot of things right.

-We can stitch a maple leaf onto our packs knowing that we’ll be greeted with warmth and hospitality in just about every other country on the planet.
-We’ve kept our air clean, our milk clean (Google it.), and our hands clean of some very ugly conflicts around the world.
+We’ve kept our air pretty clean, our milk pretty clean (Google it.), and our hands clean of some very ugly conflicts around the world.

-And to top it all off ladies (and gentleman), Ryan Gosling is 100% Canadian.
+And to top it all off ladies and gentleman, the Ryans - Gosling and reynolds (DUH) - are both 100% Canadian.

-If you haven’t made the time to come and experience The Great White North yourself, get up here already.
-We’ll make you feel more welcome than own Grandpappy.
-And to my Canadian audience, let’s make sure to take some time this Canada Day, and every day, to celebrate all the beauty that lives here at home.
-We are blessed to be a part of a nation that defines diversity and sets a standard for tolerance and generosity of spirit.
-We are an example to the global community of what a successful nation can look and feel like.
-And that is no small feat.
+And to my Canadian audience, let’s make sure to take some time this Canada Day, and every day really, to celebrate all the beauty that lives here at home.
+We're seriously so blessed to be a nation that best defines diversity and sets a standard of tolerance and generosity for the rest of the world.

-So pour some maple syrup on your pancakes, crack open a Molson, and cheers your puck-loving neighbours, eh?
-It’s our day.
+pour some extra maple syrup on your pancakes, crack open a Molson, and cheers your puck-loving neighbours, eh?

 "Canada is the “what” in “what’s new?”